Matthew Fisher (English cricketer)

-Matthew David Fisher (born 9 November 1997) is an English cricketer, contracted to play for Surrey County Cricket Club.
+Matthew David Fisher (born 9 November 1997) is an English cricketer, who plays for Surrey County Cricket Club.
 He made his international debut for the England cricket team in March 2022.

 Career

 Domestic career

 Fisher made his debut on 9 June 2013 in the 2013 Yorkshire Bank 40 against Leicestershire, and at the age of 15 years and 212 days, became the youngest cricketer to play in a competitive county game.
 The previous record was set in 1922 by the Welsh cricketer Royston Gabe-Jones.
 In May 2015 on his debut in the T20 Blast, he took five wickets for Yorkshire against Derbyshire.

 Since debut Fisher has suffered a range of injuries including side strains, a broken thumb, a dislocated shoulder, a back stress injury and recurrent hamstring problems, all of which have limited his involvement in county cricket over a number of seasons.

 In April 2022, Fisher was bought by the Birmingham Phoenix for the 2022 season of The Hundred.

 In August 2024, it was announced that Fisher would leave Yorkshire at the end of the season.
 In October 2024, Fisher signed for Surrey County Cricket Club.